SEA INDEX® TOOL

-With the launch of SEA Index Phase II, supported by the independent certification company Lloyd’s Register, the scope and accuracy of the tool are extended.
+With the launch of SEA Index tool Phase III, the scope and accuracy of the tool are extended.
+The SEA Index is future-proof as it can incorporate future technology such as hydrogen fuel-cell and future fuels such as methanol.

-SEA Index Phase II provides an objective assessment, taking into account the typical operational profile of superyachts (at berth, anchor or cruising).
+SEA Index Phase II provided an objective assessment for yachts from 40 meters and above, taking into account the typical operational profile of superyachts (at berth, anchor or cruising).

 – MARPOL resolutions and annexes (Annex VI – Prevention of Air Pollution from Ships)